moabzomg/Azul/README.md

 ![](https://upload.wikimedia.org/wikipedia/en/2/23/Picture_of_Azul_game_box.jpg)[-

 This is a C program for the board game Azul.
 The goal of the game is to get as many points as you can to beat your opponents, which could be played by 2-4 people.
 They collected tiles from the Factory Display (discs) and placed them to their own walls with certain rules.
 The game ends when a player completed a horizontal row of the wall.
-Please refer to the details and gameplay examples of the official game instructions: https://tesera.ru/images/items/1108676/EN-Azul-Rules.pdf
+Please refer to the details and gameplay examples of the [official game instructions](https://tesera.ru/images/items/1108676/EN-Azul-Rules.pdf)

 # Pre-game setup